JohnnyZhao/leadplus_news/README.md

 ```
 ./manage.py fetch_news tech
 ```
-which will fetch and save the latest 100 news and save it to database
+which will fetch and save the latest 100 news and save it to database.

 ### 5. Start Server